Need help finding a fall fragrance? Here are 18 expert picks to get you started | CNN Underscored

 From $90 at Nordstrom

-Santal 33 is a unisex scent that amassed wuite a following indecent years.
+Santal 33 is a unisex scent that has amassed a following in recent years.
 Described by Katz as an “elegant woody fragrance”, Santal 33 includes notes of cardamom, iris, Australian sandalwood, cedarwood and leather.

 From $85 at Sephora